Oslo Norway Travel Guide

 Oslo transforms with each season, offering distinct activities and highlights.
 Arrange your visit to match your wanted experience.

-Lots of sunshine, fjord cruises, bathing in the fjord or lakes, hiking in Nordmarka, festivals held outdoors (Øyafestivalen), Constitution Day celebrations (May 17th).
+Lots of sunshine, fjord cruises, bathing in the inlet or lakes, hiking in Nordmarka, outdoor festivals (Øyafestivalen), Constitution Day celebrations (May 17th).

 Snowy landscapes, short daylight hours, Christmas markets, winter sports (skiing, skating on ice), cozy indoor activities.